rubocode/iTask/framework/tools/calendars.md

 * A calendar is a bucket for events.
 * A calendar app, almost universally, support multiple calendars.
-* It is an excellent idea to use a separate calendar for each of your spheres.
+* It is an excellent idea to use a separate calendar for each of your facets.
 * Use a consistent color code for facets.
 * If you have multiple email addresses and therefore multiple calendars in a single sphere, your color code provides order and consistency.